AmanoTeam/obggcc/README.md

 That being said, the GNU C library is portable enough to reduce these incompatibilities to some extent.

-The environment variable `OBGGCC_SYSTEM_LIBRARIES` can be used to control the default behavior when cross-compiling software.
+The environment variable `OBGGCC_SYSTEM_LIBRARIES` can be used to force OBGGCC to use your host machine's system root when cross-compiling.

 Let's take as an example this program which uses OpenSSL to perform a simple SHA-256 calculation: